khanjanshah2006/2048-Game-Console-Version/presentation.md

 - Prerequisite

 ## 📄 Project Description
 This is a console-based implementation of the famous puzzle game *2048, developed entirely in C++.
 The game board is a 4x4 grid where the player moves numbered tiles.
 When two tiles with the same number collide during a move, they merge into a new tile with their sum.
 The goal is to create a tile with the number **2048*.
-The game also features real-time score tracking, undo functionality, and high score storage.
+The game also features real-time score tracking,and high score storage.

 ## 🚀 Key Features
 - **Classic 2048 Gameplay**: Slide, combine, and grow your tiles to hit the 2048 goal
 - **Real-Time Console Rendering**: Efficient and clean updates without flickering
-- **Undo Functionality**: Go back to your previous move if you make a mistake
 - **High Score Tracking**: Keeps your best score saved across sessions
-- **Cross-Platform Compatibility**: Works on Windows and can be adapted for Linux
+- **Platform Compatibility**: Works on Windows
 - **Color Output Support**: Visual appeal using color formatting
 - **Restart Option**: Restart any time and try again